codemonument/deno_rx_webstreams/Readme.md

 ## Parts

-- Sources: Predefined Readable Streams, like FileSource(), TimerSource(), and more
+- Sources: Predefined Readable Streams, like fileSource(), timerSource(), and more
 - Transforms: Predefined Transport Streams, like map(), reduce(), and more
-- Targets: Predefined Writable Streams, like FileTarget(), UrlTarget(), and more
+- Targets: Predefined Writable Streams, like fileTarget(), urlTarget(), and more

 ## Sources

-- FileSource() - planned
+- fileSource() - planned
-- TimerSource() - planned
+- timerSource() - planned

 ## Transforms